 About Lisa Ventura

-Lisa Ventura’s is an award-winning cyber security and content marketing consultant whose career spans over 23 years in PR marketing, technology and cyber security.
+Lisa Ventura’s is an award-winning cyber security and content marketing consultant whose career spans over 23 years in PR, content, cyber security and technology.
 She entered the cyber security industry in 2009 when she became the Chief Operations Officer/PR & Marketing Director at Titania Ltd, a leading cyber security software development company in the UK.

 During her time at Titania she saw the company grow from a tiny start-up to a successful small business with members of staff, offices and a network of distributors and resellers globally.

-Lisa is a published author and has recently contributed articles to Counter Terror Business Magazine, Europa Business Magazine and the BPMA Magazine amongst others.
-Her book entitled “The Rise of the Cyber Women”, which is a collection of interviews and accounts from some of the most inspiring women in the cyber security industry today was released in August 2020.
+Lisa is a published author and has recently contributed articles to Counter Terror Business Magazine, Europa Business Magazine, Infosecurity magazine and the BPMA Magazine amongst others.
+Her books entitled “The Rise of the Cyber Women: Volume 1 and Volume 2” and “The Varied Origins of the Cyber Men: Volume 1” are available on Amazon Direct Publishing.

 She also has other books in the pipeline including one called “Picking Apart The Threads: How One Docu-Film About Nuclear War Influenced a Cold-War Generation“, which was conceived through her strong interest in all things related to nuclear war and a book called “Encephalitis Daughter” which focuses on the impact that her Dad’s diagnosis of CASPR2 Antibody Encephalitis has had on his family.